-Arizona is considered one of the best places to grow hemp in the U.S. The Cotton State has recently legalized industrial hemp and is ready to join the “green rush.”
+Arizona is one of the best places to grow hemp in the U.S. The Cotton State legalized industrial hemp in 2019 and joined the “green rush.”

-Arizona established its Industrial Hemp Pilot Program in 2018—the Program took effect on July 1, 2019—and is currently in the process of issuing licenses.
+Arizona legalized hemp in 2018, when Governor Doug Ducey signed Senate Bill 1098 into law.
 What is the current legal status of hemp flower in Arizona?
 Can you buy CBD oil in Arizona?
 Let’s take a look.

 Is Hemp Flower Legal in Arizona?